FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Fixed ssao rendering
 - Exit build mode after successful build
 - Prevent loss of piped data due to BufReader dropping
-- Fixed cube texture to use only one size parameter instead width+height
+- Fixed cube texture to use only one size parameter instead of width+height
 - Fixed layout of resource property editor
 - Fixed reflection probe rendering with fxaa enabled
 - Add details to FieldTypeDoesNotMatch error to improve warnings